janbsc4/boardgame-berlin/index.md

 layout: layout.liquid
 pageTitle: Boardgames in Berlin
 ---
+# BoardGameBerlin.com
-Welcome to the Berlin Boardgames site.
-This site is to help you find boardgame information, players and stores in Berlin.
+Welcome to [BoardGameBerlin.com](boardgameberlin.com) where you can find boardgame information, players and stores in Berlin.